 How to choose the right website platform

-In order to help you evaluate which is the best nonprofit website platform—templated, open-source, or integrated—we’ve outlined key factors to consider, including:
+In order to help you evaluate which platform is best for your organization—templated, open-source or integrated—we’ve outlined key factors to consider, including:

 - Initial costs